 What’s next for Deciem in 2020?

 We have new brand launches LoOpha and Hippooh and something in the natural space.
 We also have some exciting new retailer partnerships and will be entering new markets to try and make The Ordinary even more accessible to all.

 If you could give everyone one Deciem product from any of the brands, what would you give them?

 NIOD, The Ordinary and Hylamide are available in Ireland in Arnotts, Brown Thomas and Boots.

-This article originally appeared in the Volume 1 (January/February) 2020 issue of IMAGE Magazine, on sale now.
+This article originally appeared in the Volume 1 (January/February) 2020 issue of IMAGE Magazine.

 Read more: The greatest skincare-infused foundations

 Read more: Clean beauty terminology explained and debunked by two experts